Research Projects

 (1) Analysis of the structure and function of bacterial protein toxins

-Bacterial protein toxins, which are the most poisonous substances on the earth, act specifically on a particular cell or biomolecule.
+Bacterial protein toxins, which are the most poisonous substances on the earth, are known to act specifically on a particular cell and a particular biomolecule.
 To understand how bacterial toxins act so powerfully and specifically, we are analyzing their effects on the host at the systemic, tissue, cellular and molecular levels.
-The toxins currently under investigation include Bordetella dermonecrotic toxin, Pasteurella toxin, Clostridium perfringens enterotoxin, and Escherichia coli cytotoxic necrotizing factor.
-We are also analyzing the steric structure and molecular localization of the functional domains of these toxins.
-Together, these approaches will help to clarify the structure and function of these bacterial toxins.
+The toxins currently under investigation are Bordetella dermonecrotic toxin, Pasteurella toxin, Clostridium perfringens enterotoxin, and Escherichia coli cytotoxic necrotizing factor.
+We are also analyzing the steric structure and molecular localization of the functional domains of the toxins.
+These approaches together will help to clarify the structure and function of these bacterial toxins.

 (2) Analysis of the pathogenesis of whooping cough

-Bordetella pertussis, is a bacterial pathogen that infects the human respiratory tract and causes whooping cough, which is characterized by paroxysmal cough.
-Two important questions remain in terms of the pathogenesis of B. pertussis infection: Why does B. pertussis infect humans but not other mammals?
-How does the bacteria cause the paroxysmal cough?
-We are examining the pathology of the disease and function of bacterial virulence factors using an animal model of the infection.
+Bordetella pertussis, a pathogenic bacterium, infects the human respiratory tract and causes whooping cough, which is characterized by paroxysmal cough.
+There are two significant questions about the pathogenesis of B. pertussis infection.
+First, why does B. pertussis only infect humans but not other mammals?
+Second, how do the bacteria cause the paroxysmal cough?
+We are examining the pathology of the disease and the function of bacterial virulence factors by using an animal model of the infection.

 Fig. 1: Bacterial protein toxins with various activities that influence particular cellular functions.